 LEI ETIQUETTE: The giving and receiving of a lei is one of the most lovely and time-honored traditions of Hawaii.
 Lei-giving is not a gender-specific custom.
 A lei is presented to both men and women, and worn by all in Hawaii.
 A lei is given to honor, welcome, or congratulate someone for a special occasion.
 If a local gives you a lei (lucky you!), it is customary for them to place it around your neck (not just hand it to you), accompanied by a brief hug or kiss on the cheek.
 Always respond with a gracious thank you or “mahalo.”
 Never refuse a lei, and it is considered rude to remove the lei immediately after receiving it.
 If it is irritating your neck, creating an allergic reaction or whatever, just wait a few minutes, then remove it discreetly.
 If you wish, it is acceptable for you to then present it to someone else if you cannot wear it yourself.
 DO accept a lei graciously with a “mahalo.”

 JUST A LITTLE SOMETHING: If you are fortunate enough to befriend a local and be invited to their home–particularly for a meal, it is considered very good manners to bring a small gift of some kind.
-A bottle of wine, a light pupu (appetizer), some fresh fruit from the farmerʻs market, some flowers.
-It’s the local way.
+A bottle of wine, a light pupu (appetizer) or local treat, some fresh fruit from the farmer’s market, some flowers.
+It’s the local way–we don’t go to someone’s home empty-handed.
 A small gift brought from your home state or country is even more special!
-Just a little token.
+Just a little token showing appreciation for the invitation.
 This is SURE to earn you a smile and a heartfelt “mahalo.”
 DO bring a little house gift, if you are invited to a local’s home.

 RESPECT THE ENVIRONMENT: Our island environment, both on land and in the sea, is precious and fragile.
 Please respect it.
 Dispose of your trash properly.
-Don’t leave cigarette butts–or anything else–in the sand (and besides, smoking is prohibited on all Maui beaches).
-Don’t remove any natural items from the ocean or beaches to take home as souvenirs.
+Don’t leave cigarette butts–or anything else–in the beach sand (and remember that smoking is prohibited on all Maui beaches).
+Be cautious about removing any natural items to take as souvenirs.
+It is illegal to take sand (since 2013), dead coral, rocks and other “marine deposits” from the beach.
+(The exceptions are driftwood, shells, beach glass, glass floats, and seaweed.)
+It is also illegal to take rocks or minerals from Haleakala National Park; and don’t even think about uprooting a Haleakala Silversword plant to take home–they are protected by Federal law.
 If you plan on going into the ocean, please be aware that many sunscreens have ingredients that can irreparably harm the coral reefs.
 Mineral sunscreens with titanium oxide or zinc oxide are reef-friendly choices.
 If we all take care, this beautiful environment will thrive and endure for many future generations to enjoy.
 DO treat our precious island environment with care and respect.

 RESPECT THE CULTURE: Native Hawaiians are very proud of their rich history and culture, and rightly so.
 Hawaiian culture is unique in all the world.
 When you visit Maui, you will hear Hawaiian language and music, see hula dancers, possibly hear chants, and probably be exposed to various Hawaiian arts and crafts.
 You might even see a heiau (ancient place of worship).
 Locals are delighted when visitors show a genuine interest and respect for the historical and cultural aspects of this island.
 There are many opportunities to learn about and experience authentic cultural traditions on Maui, and they will enhance your visit and make it all the more memorable.
 DO participate in a cultural activity while you’re here and be respectful toward Hawaii’s cultural traditions.